Madisonkanna/madisonkanna.com/src/content/pure-react.md

 A React component primarily renders for 2 reasons: either its state changes, or its parent told it to re-render.
 We can use the `componentShouldUpdate` lifecycle method to keep track of

-These are just a few things I learned from course, and you can view the full [curriculum](https://purereact.com/).

 ## 3. Developing declarative thinking.

 In React, it's helpul to think declaratively, rather than imperatively.
 Simple example of the declarative React way of thinking.